-13 Many diverse physical quantities can be measured or sensed across a factory, relating to machines,

-14 workpieces, and the infrastructure as well.
-Each of those may have different requirements,

-15 especially regarding reliability and latency that can potentially be rather challenging.
-Critical

-16 process parameters in machining are for example accelerations or forces, which are an indicator of

-17 unforeseen behavior of the workpiece to be machined.
-Chatter marks or tool deflection may be the

-18 result, leading to insufficient quality of final product.
-To instantly react on such incidents, a latency
+13 Many diverse physical quantities can be measured or sensed across a factory, relating to machines, 14 workpieces, and the infrastructure as well.
+Each of those may have different requirements, 15 especially regarding reliability and latency that can potentially be rather challenging.
+Critical 16 process parameters in machining are for example accelerations or forces, which are an indicator of 17 unforeseen behavior of the workpiece to be machined.
+Chatter marks or tool deflection may be the 18 result, leading to insufficient quality of final product.
+To instantly react on such incidents, a latency associated with the URLLC (Ultra Reliable and Low Latency Communication) feature of 5G.

 19 less than 10 ms may be required to adopt the machining parameters.
-This requirement is typically
+This requirement is typically 20